stephengold/Maud/README.md

 ### Build the project

  1. In the "Projects" window, right-click on the "Maud" project to select it.
- 2. Select "Build".
+ 2. Select "Build" or "Run".

 ## Using Maud

 ### Overview of the user interface

 Maud's user interface is composed 3 screens: "Start", "Editor", and "Bind".
-The "Start" screen loads first.
-It merely displays the logo while some initialization takes place.
-It should automatically give way to the Editor screen after a few seconds.
+The Start Screen loads first.
+It merely displays the Maud logo while initialization completes.
+It should automatically transition to the Editor Screen after a few seconds.

-The Editor screen is the main screen of Maud, where 3-D models are viewed and edited.
-There's a menu bar across the top.
-The rest of the user-interface is split into overlapping sub-windows called "tools".
+The Editor Screen is Maud's main screen, where 3-D models are viewed and edited.
+There's a menu bar across the top and a message bar at the bottom.
+The rest of the user interface is split into overlapping sub-windows called "tools".
 At last count there were 29 tools.

+TODO screenshot here

-Selecting a tool makes it visible and moves it to the top for convenient use, but the controls in the tool will work even when partly obscured.
+Selecting a tool makes it visible and moves it to the top layer for convenient use, but you can use a tool without it being on top.
+The controls in a tool will work even when partly obscured.
-You can move a tool around by dragging its title bar with the left mouse button (LMB).
+You can move a tool by dragging its title bar with the left mouse button (LMB).
-You can dismiss a tool by clicking the X in its upper right corner.
+If a tool gets in the way, you can dismiss it by clicking the X in its upper right corner.
 Dismissing a tool won't affect anything else, so it's always a safe move.

 ![wrench icon](https://github.com/stephengold/Maud/blob/master/src/main/resources/Textures/icons/tool.png)